 6 min read

-Interested in learning more about ESG?
-Download AlphaSense’s latest sustainable success report “Understanding ESG: Why It Matters and How to Prepare for the Future“.
+Are you interested in learning more about ESG?
+Download AlphaSense’s latest sustainable success report, “Understanding ESG: Why It Matters and How to Prepare for the Future.”

 “Greenwashing” can generally be described as ‘the practice of only paying lip service to environmental, social and governance (ESG) factors with token gestures.’
 In practice, greenwashing occurs when an organization presents misleading or inconsistent information that makes it appear more environmentally responsible than it is.

-Public companies can attract scrutiny concerning ESG/Sustainability positioning and communications integrity at the corporate disclosure level and the product level.
-For instance, in the financial investment sector, greenwashing has become an issue and is being called-out across financial companies with sustainable investment products that may be misleading to actual ESG portfolio investments.
+Public companies can attract scrutiny concerning ESG/Sustainability positioning and communications integrity at the corporate disclosure and product levels.
+For instance, greenwashing has become an issue in the financial investment sector and is being called out across financial companies with sustainable investment products that may be misleading to actual ESG portfolio investments.

-Complaints about greenwashing in companies’ voluntary ESG reporting have also reached the Securities and Exchange Commission, with some urging SEC action to take a stronger regulatory stance on ESG disclosure requirements.
+Complaints about greenwashing in companies’ voluntary ESG reporting have also reached the Securities and Exchange Commission, with some urging SEC action to take a more robust regulatory stance on ESG disclosure requirements.

-The importance of a range of motivations and ROI advantages behind accelerating company ESG policy, performance, positioning development and sustainability reporting cannot go unignored, and may be even more germane in the process of companies’ COVID-19 recovery efforts.
-There can be a broad range of opportunities and risks associated with ESG communications, just like with any other investor relations, public relations, and/or marketing reporting and communications positioning.
+The importance of a range of motivations and ROI advantages behind accelerating company ESG policy, performance, positioning development, and sustainability reporting cannot go unignored and may be even more pertinent in companies’ COVID-19 recovery efforts.
+There can be a broad range of opportunities and risks associated with ESG communications, just like other investor relations, public relations, and marketing reporting and communications positioning.

 Adjusting for companies on both indexes, thirty-four (34%) of smaller companies in the Russell 1000® are now publishing sustainability reports.
 Breakdown by sector shows the number of smaller companies in Utilities and Materials sectors, followed by Consumer Staples, Energy, Consumer Discretionary Industrials, Real Estate, IT, Financials, Communication, and Health Care.